Skip to Content

 You need to pack a lot for a Quebec City winter vacation!
 Don’t try to pack light, you’re going to thank me later when you’re able to last on a walking tour or go skating outside for a few hours!

-You also don’t want to forget all those winter accessories.
-I’m talking hats, gloves, scarves, even leg warmers.
-For me it’s always my legs that get cold.
+You also need the appropriate winter accessories, I’m talking hats, gloves, scarves, and even leg warmers (for me it’s always my legs that get cold first).
 I’ve even worn two pairs of pants to stay warm on outdoor tours.

 5. The Sun Sets Early (Days Are Really Short!)